 Allen Thompson Band

 As most of you know, Allen was injured in a diving accident on June 10.
 He is home healing and expected to make a full recovery.
-However, he still is unable to work or perform & he’s got a lot of medical bills and expenses.
+However, he still is unable to work & has got a lot of medical bills and expenses.
 Below are links to fundraising sites set up by Allen’s friends.
-If you’d like you can help offset these expenses and send a get well message by clicking on either link.
+If you’d like, you can help offset these expenses and send a get well message by clicking on either link below.
 We’ll be back at the end of August with new shows and we’ll be spending the fall working on a new album.
 Hope to see you soon!

 The Allen Thompson Band, East Nashville stalwarts for the better part of the last decade, could very well be writing the soundtrack for their ever-evolving neighborhood.
 It’s a neighborhood that, like the band, has changed markedly over the years, ever since Thompson, a Virginia native, left his home state and headed west.